dmcaulay/line_to_path/README.md

-# A plugin to run nose tests by line number.
+# A utility to convert a file name and a line number into a module path.

 ## To install